 Welcome back!
 This is Part II in a series on Opiates: Are There Any Good Answers?
-Last week, we heard from a professional, Dr. Jorgensen.
+Last week, we heard from a professional, Dr. Doug.
 He gave us some good things to think about, didn’t he?
 This week, we visit with a young man who has actually experienced addiction.
-Let’s see what he has to say about Opiates, and you will find Dr. Jorgensen’s response to this blog at the end of Will’s journey…
+Let’s see what he has to say about Opiates, and you will find Dr. Doug’s response to this blog at the end of Will’s journey…

 I have been asked to write a short piece about myself.
 More specifically, I have been asked to write about how I became addicted to opiates, what it took to become free of said addiction, and how I live a life without them.
 When I agreed to this, I thought it would be a lot easier, and yet, I must have sat in front of the computer screen for half an hour before coming up with this introduction paragraph (after thinking about it regularly for a few weeks).
 Even as I write this, I have no idea how I can possibly explain the details to someone who has never wandered down such a path in life.
 Addiction.
 Dependence.
 Withdrawal.
 The cycle of self-loathing, and the desire to just be free from life itself… No, that’s not right.
 Not life itself but, rather, all of the negative aspects of life.
 I wanted to exist free of the ever-crushing emotional pain of daily life.
 I wanted to be happy.